jrdurham/SermonAudioServiceRecorder/README.md

 If this doesn't deter you, proceed!

 ## Installation
 1. Install Python 3.12+, if you haven't already.
+I highly recommend installing using the installer from [Python's Website](https://www.python.org/downloads/), and NOT the Windows Store app.
 1. This repo requires FFMPEG.
 Make sure to install it from a trusted source (I recommend taking a look at the [gyan page](https://www.gyan.dev/ffmpeg/builds/).
 There, you will find the easy ways to install FFMPEG like `winget` and even python's `pip` package manager, as well as the release builds for download.)